All the following information is provided to the best of our knowledge.

 Those with more than 500 € in their bank account at the time of submitting an application will not receive this interim financial aid and should please not file an application.

-Applications can be submitted from November 2020 on, and must be renewed for each further month one at a time
+Applications can be submitted for the current month and must be renewed for each further month one at a time.

 Please submit your application online to the local student service organisation (Studierendenwerk or Studentenwerk – STW).
-Based on the details you have provided in your application, the STW will decide whether aid is granted within the limits of the budgetary funds available.
+Based on the details you have provided in your application, the STW will decide whether aid is granted.
 The order of processing of applications is generally guided by the time of receipt of the complete documents by the respective student service organisation.

 You are not legally entitled to the award of interim financial aid.
-You confirm this when you submit your application by recognition of the ancilliary provisions.
+You confirm this when you submit your application by recognition of the ancillary provisions.

 Applications are submitted to the student service organisation (STW) operating for the higher education institution in Germany that you are studying at.
 In the case of an institution with several locations, the student service organisation where the head office of your higher education institution is located will be responsible for processing your application.
 In the case of higher education institutions without relevant student service organisations, the German National Association for Student Affairs (Deutsches Studentenwerk – DSW) will determine which student service organisation is responsible.